CR-Consulting-Cloud-DevOps/AZ-900-Labs/02-Azure-Network-NSG-Lab/README.md

 To ensure this deployment does not incur ongoing costs, I use the Resource Group deletion command:

-### Deletes IntroAzureRG, including the VM, disk, IP address, NSG, and all associated costs.
+### Deletes VMLabRG, including the VM, disk, IP address, NSG, and all associated costs.
-az group delete --name IntroAzureRG --no-wait -y
+az group delete --name VMLabRG --no-wait -y